Welcome To The Wuniverse: How Michelle Wu Became Gen Z's Favorite Politician

 Advertisement

 But what makes Wu stand out in the race, Rivera believes, is not just the support of Markeyverse but support from both “Old Boston” and “New Boston,” a dynamic often invoked in conversations about the city.
 “We're a city of both people that have been here for a very long time — five, six, seven, eight generations — and people that are constantly coming in.
 And then everyone in the middle, like myself.”
-In a heavily Democratic state and city, it’s not just the “D” next to someone’s name that matters, nor whether they consider themselves a progressive, necessarily; within a citywide elections context, people identify less with political ideologies and more as Boston residents, Rivera says.
-Wu clearly understands that, and is, in Rivera’s words, both the “ideas” candidate and the one who will get things done.
+In a heavily Democratic city, it’s not just the “D” next to someone’s name that matters, nor whether they consider themselves a progressive, necessarily; within a citywide elections context, people identify less with political ideologies and more as Boston residents, Rivera says.
+Wu clearly understands that, and is, in Rivera’s view, both the “ideas” candidate and the one who will get things done.
 “At the end of the day, we're not fighting a Democratic-Republican sort of agenda here from a policy perspective.
 We're fighting for a neighborhood.
 Why does Ward 4 get to have the recycling picked up twice, and why does Ward 18, Mattapan, only have it picked up once a week?
 Could it be income differences?
 Or could it be something else, like race?
 What she really needs to deliver on is equity.”

 There are many ways in which Wu is making clear she plans to do that.
 Her commitment to helping root out anti-Asian hate is something that has inspired young voters to gather around her.
 This long-standing issue has been particularly prominent this year following a mass shooting in Atlanta in March in which six of the eight victims were Asian women, as well as a surge of other anti-Asian hate crimes nationwide.
 Long after the headlines have moved on, Wu is attending events and speaking out on the topic, knowing that combating anti-Asian racism is a long-term commitment.

-“There’s a long history of scapegoating and otherizing the Asian-American community in this country, from the Chinese Exclusion Act to the internment of Japanese Americans, to many race-based hate crimes over many decades,” Wu says.
+“There’s a long history of scapegoating and otherizing the Asian American community in this country, from the Chinese Exclusion Act to the internment of Japanese Americans, to many race-based hate crimes over many decades,” Wu says.
 “Some of my most visceral childhood memories are of strangers coming up to my family and me and yelling slurs or making racist sounds, simply because of the way we looked,” she continues.
 “Conversations in my family afterwards were always about brushing it off, ignoring it, trying not to stick out, just keeping your head down and working harder.
 But that perpetuates the invisibility of Asian Americans.
-I think in this moment, we are recognizing how interconnected all of our communities are and that the ongoing reminders of how Black Americans experience our systems of public safety and law enforcement, of how vulnerable we all are, especially when we're pitted against each other, should be the catalyst to build community and to make sure that we are standing together to end racism.”
+I think in this moment, we are recognizing how interconnected all of our communities are and that the ongoing reminders of how Black Americans experience our systems of public safety and law enforcement, of how vulnerable we all are, especially when we're pitted against each other, should be the catalyst to build community and to making sure that we are standing together to end racism.”

 There are a lot of major issues to tackle in the run-up to this race, but these days, Wu, who has two young sons with husband Conor Pewarski, a commercial real estate banker, says her home life keeps her grounded as she campaigns.
 Wu’s mom lives with her in Boston and still struggles with mental health.
-While she has her up and down days, she is more stable than she once was, helped by her daughter’s years of care.
-Though, Wu points out that, in some ways, her mother is also caring for her as Wu embarks on the journey to Election Day.
+While she has her up days and down days, she is more stable than she once was, helped by her daughter’s years of care.
+Although, Wu points out that, in some ways, her mother is also caring for her as Wu embarks on the journey to Election Day.
 “I am blessed to live in a multi-generational home where every morning I can send my two sons downstairs to have breakfast with grandma,” Wu says.
 “We benefit just as much, or even more so, from her wisdom and care and connection to my kids and my husband and me.”

 Advertisement